-Initial Year 2016-17 2017-18 2018-19 2019-20 2020-21 2.3 2.9 3.6 4.2 Exit e.
+Initial Year 2016-17 2017-18 2018-19 2019-20 2020-21 2.3 2.9 3.6 4.2 Exit an equitable starting point for all students.

+The NCDPI will measures progress of students in grades 3-8 and 10 for the purposes of this indicator.
+The NCDPI will use the student's 2016-17 e.
 School Quality or Student Success Indicator(s).
 Describe each School Quality or Student Success Indicator, including, for each such indicator: (i) how it allows for meaningful differentiation in school performance; (ii) that it is valid, reliable, comparable, and statewide (for the grade span(s) to which it applies); and (iii) of how each such indicator annually measures performance for all students and separately for each subgroup of students.
 For any School Quality or Student Success indicator that does not apply to all grade spans, the description must include the grade spans to which it does apply.

-The NCDPI will measure progress of students in grades 3-8 and 10 for the purposes of this indicator.
-The NCDPI will use the student's 2016-17 ACCESS assessment as the Initial Year score and measure progress from that score.
-This provides districts and schools with actionable data and an equitable starting point for all students.
+ACCESS assessment as the Initial Year score and measure progress from that score.
+This provides districts and schools with actionable data and